Walter Serrano

-Walter Omar Serrano (born 2 July 1986) is an Argentine professional footballer who plays as a central midfielder for Maltese Premier League club Lija Athletic.
+Walter Omar Serrano (born 2 July 1986) is an Argentine professional footballer who plays as a central midfielder for Maltese Premier League club Gudja United.

 Career

 Club

 Serrano began his career in 2008 with Atlético de Rafaela in Primera B Nacional, making his debut on 30 August against Quilmes.
 In his third appearance for Rafaela, versus Aldosivi, Serrano scored his first career goal.
 147 more appearances came Serrano's way between 2008–09 and 2013–14, including 33 appearances during Rafaela's promotion-winning season of 2010–11.
 In 2013–14, Serrano joined Argentine Primera División side Argentinos Juniors on loan and subsequently went on to participate in 32 matches for the team.
 He returned to Rafaela in 2014 and then played in 28 games in the next four seasons for them before departing in 2017; throughout his time with Rafaela, he scored nine times.
 On 9 January 2017, Serrano completed a move to Primera División club Godoy Cruz.